csumbBigData/csumbBigData.github.io/_posts/2016-5-10-mapreduce-wordcount.md

 ---
 layout: default
-title: Wordcount/MapReduce
+title: Wordcount Python
-category: Tools
+category: MapReduce
-type: TOOLS
+type: MapReduce
 ---

 WordCount is the Hello World of Hadoop.
 The basic idea of distributed processing is highlighted in this exercise.